 BIO

-Ross K. Tangedal is an associate professor of English and Director of the Cornerstone Press at UW-Stevens Point.
+Ross K. Tangedal is an associate professor of English and Director & Publisher of the Cornerstone Press at UW-Stevens Point.
 He specializes in American print and publishing culture, with emphasis in book history, textual editing, bibliography, and authorship, American writers Ernest Hemingway and F. Scott Fitzgerald, and the American Midwest.
-He is also director of the Center for Bibliography and Textual Research and managing editor of Midwest Review.
+He is also director of the Center for Bibliography and Textual Research and bibliographer for the Hemingway Review.

+He is the author of The Preface: American Authorship in the Twentieth Century (Palgrave Macmillan 2021), and editor of Good Country: Ernest Hemingway and the American West (University of Nevada Press, forthcoming 2026), The Routledge Companion to F. Scott Fitzgerald (Routledge, forthcoming 2026), Michigan Salvage: The Fiction of Bonnie Jo Campbell (Michigan State University Press 2023), and Editing the Harlem Renaissance (Clemson University Press 2021).
+Tangedal’s articles have been published in multiple journals, including The Papers of the Bibliographical Society of America, Studies in the American Short Story, South Atlantic Review, the Hemingway Review, the F. Scott Fitzgerald Review, and Authorship, as well as in various essay collections.
+He serves on the editorial team of the Hemingway Letters Project (published by Cambridge University Press), where is an associate volume editor of Vol. 6: The Letters of Ernest Hemingway (1934–1936) (2024) and the forthcoming Vol. 7: The Letters of Ernest Hemingway (1936–1940) (2026).
 View CV

-He is the author of The Preface: American Authorship in the Twentieth Century (2021), and co-editor of Michigan Salvage: The Fiction of Bonnie Jo Campbell (forthcoming 2023) and Editing the Harlem Renaissance (2021).
-Tangedal’s articles have been published in multiple journals, including The Papers of the Bibliographical Society of America, South Atlantic Review, the Hemingway Review, the F. Scott Fitzgerald Review, and Authorship, as well as in various essay collections.
-He serves on the editorial team for the NEH-funded Hemingway Letters Project where he is associate editor of the forthcoming volume 6: The Letters of Ernest Hemingway (1934-1936), coming in 2023.

-Tangedal is an active member of several academic organizations, including the Modern Language Association, the American Literature Association, the Ernest Hemingway Society, the F. Scott Fitzgerald Society, the South Atlantic Modern Language Association, the Bibliographical Society of America, the Association for Documentary Editing, and the Midwest History Association.
+Tangedal is an active member of several academic organizations, including the Modern Language Association, the American Literature Association, the Ernest Hemingway Society, the F. Scott Fitzgerald Society, the Society for the Study of the American Short Story, the Bibliographical Society of America, the Association for Documentary Editing, the Library of America, the Sherwood Anderson Society, and the Midwest Modern Language Association.

 BOOKS

 Tangedal, Ross K. (2021).
 The Preface: American Authorship in the Twentieth Century.
-Palgrave Macmillan.
+Palgrave Macmillan, xvii, 220 pp.

 RECENT ARTICLES AND ESSAYS